The BEST Smash Cake for Baby’s First Birthday

 Sifting Cake Flour

 Most full-size angel food cakes require sifting the flour to insure that it can be easily mixed in without deflating the egg whites.
-This step is not necessary of making a single batch of the recipe as written.
+This step is not necessary when making a smash cake.
 Just lightly dust the flour over the entire surface of the egg whites before mixing it in.
 If doubling or tripling the recipe, it’s a good idea to sift the cake flour since you will be using more of it over a small surface area.

 To make this cake ahead, bake it according to the instructions and allow it to cool completely.
 Wrap it in plastic wrap and refrigerate for up to 3 days (let it come to room temperature before serving.)
 You can also wrap it tightly in plastic wrap and freeze it for up to 4 months (defrost completely before serving).